Skin at Work

 - British Safety Industry Federation - employee "its in your hands" information leaflet

 - The Health and Safety Executive guidance for employees - Managing skin exposure risks at work

-- Occupational Contact Dermatitis and Urticaria - The British Occupational Health Research Foundation (BOHRF) has a guide for employers, workers or their representatives
+- Occupational Contact Dermatitis and Urticaria - Standards of Care a guide for employers, workers or their representatives

 - Health and Safety Executive - Health Surveillance for occupational dermatitis - G403

 If you have any questions about Occupational skin assessments or any other occupational health services for your business in South Wales or the South of England, don't hesitate to call us on 02920 682028 or Contact us.